planetscale/vtprotobuf/README.md

     - `func (p *YourProto) CloneVT() *YourProto`: this function behaves similarly to calling `proto.Clone(p)` on the message, except the cloning is performed by unrolled codegen without using reflection.
 If the receiver `p` is `nil` a typed `nil` is returned.

-    - `func (p *YourProto) CloneGenericVT() proto.Message`: this function behaves like the above `p.CloneVT()`, but provides a uniform signature in order to be accessible via type assertions even if the type is not known at compile time.
+    - `func (p *YourProto) CloneMessageVT() proto.Message`: this function behaves like the above `p.CloneVT()`, but provides a uniform signature in order to be accessible via type assertions even if the type is not known at compile time.
 This allows implementing a generic `func CloneVT(proto.Message)` without reflection.
 If the receiver `p` is `nil`, a typed `nil` pointer of the message type will be returned inside a `proto.Message` interface.

 ## Usage